Above: Veritas School, Richmond, VA

 I saw close relationships between fathers, sons, daughters, and mothers that were intimate and very loving.
 But, if that was matched with parents who let their kids make important decisions—too important for their age—then the students never reached their potential.

 For example, if parents want to consider other educational options, that is within God’s calling.
 But students should not be contributing to that decision.
 The most successful graduates we’ve had would say, “My parents never really gave me a choice.”
 They would go on to say, “The classical Christian education I received fundamentally changed who I am.”
-(See our Alumni Profile on page 24.)
 Of course, each of these has probably been in a sermon you’ve heard.
 But my background is in the business world, often analyzing the correlations that make a product or service successful.
 Amplify your investment in classical Christian education.
 After 11 years of working with families and graduating many students, I believe these five principles are among the most important for nurturing students who love and

 worship the Lord.